sun-umn/NCVX_Documentation/settings/new_para.rst

 Boolean value.
 Default value: False

-Disable termination code 6 to ensure pygranso can always make a movement even if the line search failed.
+Disable termination code 6 to ensure NCVX can always make a movement even if the line search failed.
 Recommend setting True in deep learning problem.